UMM-CSci-3601/intro-to-git/README.md

 you should enter your name and whatever email you've used for GitHub.

-Once all the setup is finished, select `File -> Open` and navigate to the directory containing your local clone, and open that up.
+Once all the setup is finished, select `File -> Open` and navigate to the directory containing your local clone (`intro-to-git`), and open that up.
 There's a lot of information here, but you can ignore most of it for now.
-One thing you should stand out is the commit history graph.
-You should see all the commits you and all the other groups made today.
+One thing that should stand out is the commit history graph, where you should see all the commits you and all the other :mask: ~~groups~~ people made today.

 Before we move on, it would be a good idea to do a pull just to make sure we have the latest version of the code.
 In GitKraken you can just click the